SuperOfficeDocs/superoffice-docs/user-guide/en/settings/preferences/preferences-tab/displaying-different-levels.md

 > [!NOTE]
 > Settings for the system level are always displayed.

 You can use these checkboxes to show one, two or all levels.
-For more information about the different fields, see [Levels for preference settings][1].

 <!-- Referenced links -->
 [1]: levels-for-preference-settings.md